Project details

 Growing up in a traditional seaside resort on the North coast of Cornwall, Natalie Semley has a deta...

-The project’s lead investigator is Adrian Bossey, (ORCHID iD 0000-0002-9874-6323) who has been undertaking research into potential digital futures for live performance in the staging and consumption of music festivals for approximately 5 years.
-Adrian wrote the project bid, devised the overarching methodology and approached key music-based partner organisations.
+The project’s lead investigator is Adrian Bossey, (ORCHID iD 0000-0002-9874-6323) who has been undertaking research into potential digital futures for live performance in the staging and consumption of music festivals for approximately 6 years.
+Adrian wrote the project bids, devised the overarching methodology, approached key partner organisations and leads project publications.

-Dr Antti Sakari Saario acted as academic lead for AMATA and contributed to a collaborative sonic research experiment ‘Haptic Thresholds’ with Dr D Ferrett and PhD researchers Dinah Hayward (aural diversity) and Tom Hull (soundscape ecology).
+Dr Antti Saario acted as academic lead for AMATA and contributed to ‘Haptic Thresholds’ with Dr D Ferrett and PhD researchers Dinah Hayward and Tom Hull.
+Antti also conceived and managed an experimental performance setup for the award-winning beatboxer, vocalist and multi-instrumentalist Bellatrix, exploring haptic feedback and feedforward effects and haptic-performance-affect in a semi-improvised performance context.

 A highlight for many involved was the visit of students from Exeter Deaf School, who had the opportunity to experience the AMATA Function Band’s performance led by Senior Lecturer, Sam Murray.
 This encounter resonated deeply with all involved and the joy of music was palpable in the room.